h8d13/Windows-Sub-System/README.md

 I've included some bonuses in the repo:
 1. CTRL + H to go to desktop and hide current active windows

+This can be done by default on Wondows using SUPER key + D but it doesn't actually hide your activity ;)